-VRB Energy pursued a number of sales opportunities during the year 2021 and 2022.
+VRB Energy pursued a number of sales opportunities during the year 2022 and 2023 and installed several demonstration units for potential larger customer orders.

 VRB Energy signed an agreement on March 4, 2021, to build China's largest photo voltaic ("PV") solar integrated battery system - to build in phases a 500 MWH PV and energy storage power station integrating VRB Energy's vanadium flow battery energy storage system ("VRB-ESS").
 The project will be located in Xiangyang, Hubei Province, China at a new industrial park complex that will include a VRB-ESS manufacturing "Gigafactory", and a vanadium flow battery energy research and development institute.
 It will eventually generate 100 megawatts (1GW) of power annually.